Skip to main content

 After surveying renters and multifamily operators, what did we find?

-Here are some of the common misalignments we've discovered between renters and property managers:
+Here are the critical misalignments we've uncovered between renters and property managers:

-Aligning operational priorities with renter values can significantly enhance satisfaction and retention.
-In collaboration with SA Market Insights, we surveyed over 600 renters and 1,000 multifamily companies to uncover the underlying factors driving renter decisions and satisfaction levels.
+Closing the perception gap is essential to reversing retention declines.
+In collaboration with SA Market Insights, we surveyed renters and multifamily property managers to uncover the underlying factors driving renter decisions.
 Start reading now!

 What is resident experience management?